A Complete 15-Week Course to Master AI in 2026

 Claude Basics: Learn Claude artifacts, projects, skills, and more

-When to use Claude over ChatGPT: The four main reasons to choose Claude over ChatGPT
+When to use Claude over ChatGPT: Why I switched from ChatGPT to Claude

-Use cases: Browse practical examples across research, writing, coding, analysis, and everyday tasks
+Use cases: Browse practical examples across research, writing, analysis, etc

 Gemini stands out for the AI tools it powers, which enable features that ChatGPT and Claude don’t offer (or don’t match yet)